abgoyal/ShellToolsApplet/README.md

 - Line 7: This is another informational item with output substitution.
   The difference between the previous entry and this one is that it also uses the notify function.
   As explained, the second field in the output substitution entry is the notify command.
-Here it is set to `notify-send -t 2000 ${IPV6}`.
+Here it is set to `notify.sh`, which is an included tool.
-  `notify-send` is a gnome utility to send desktop notifications.
-The shell variable referenced in the notify command, `${IPV6}`, matches the identified defined in the first field.
-This allows the command to refer to the notify-state of the command.
-Read the next section on how to set this.

 - Line 8: This is another output substitution entry but this one is an active item, not simply "informational".
   Thus, its a 2-element array, the second element defining the command to be run.